1. Purpose of this Site

 If I needed somebody to build a rocket or draft a highly-complex trust deed, I would enlist the services of an 'intelligent' person.
 Those are specialised tasks demanding expertise and training, which are cornered by the intelligent.
 On the other hand, if I needed somebody to make a decision about immigration policy, whether to go to war, or decide on the criminal culpability of an accused, it might be better to seek advice from somebody of more modest abilities but who has vast life experience and who would take into account important non-intellectual matters.
 A more intelligent person might not do so, and might take a decision that, while defensible on rational grounds, could be harmful to society in the long-term.

 Institutions such as juries, the lay Magistracy, the Monarchy (its ancient origins), the old hereditary House of Lords, and so on, might have begun as mechanisms for sequestrating insensitive technocrats away from strategic decisions in society.
-Thus, we have a further example of how a morality might have developed that valued weakness, in this case in the sense that people might have learned to associate 'age' with 'experience', and thus the old and weak came to be seen as 'wise' and of continuing value in basic societies due to the acquired wisdom they possessed that would enable to tribe or community to negotiate challenging novel situations or make difficult strategic decisions.
+Thus, we have a further example of how a morality might have developed that valued weakness, in this case in the sense that people might have learned to associate 'age' with 'experience', and thus the old and weak came to be seen as 'wise' and of continuing value in basic societies due to the acquired wisdom they possessed that would enable a tribe or community to negotiate challenging novel situations or make difficult strategic decisions.